 In a nutshell: an SEO friendly blog post is an article that focuses on a keyword where the competition is low enough that you have a chance of ranking.

-02 - Make Sure You Understand Searcher Intent
+#2 - Understand The Searcher Intent

 Getting on Page #1 of Google is about understanding what the searcher is looking for.
 This is called searcher intent or search intent.